fstagni/DIRACDocs/source/AdministratorGuide/Configuration/ConfReference/Operations/VOs/index.rst

 |                                               | in the WNs                                   |                           |
 +-----------------------------------------------+----------------------------------------------+---------------------------+

-This section will progressively incorporate most of the other sections under /Operations in such a way that different values can be defined for each [VO]Ê(in multi-VO installations) and [Setup].
+This section will progressively incorporate most of the other sections under /Operations in such a way that different values can be defined for each [VO] (in multi-VO installations) and [Setup].
 A helper class is provided to access to these new structure.

 ::
   from DIRAC.ConfigurationSystem.Client.Helpers.Operations import Operations